-British investigators in this two-season drama find themselves trying to unravel 40 years of lies and cover-ups in Season 1 after reopening a troubling cold case.
+British investigators in this three-season drama find themselves trying to unravel 40 years of lies and cover-ups in Season 1 after reopening a troubling cold case.
 The challenge, of course, is how much those being investigated have changed over time, and what they're willing to risk to protect their reputations and their families.
 At six episodes in each season, it's the kind of show that can suck you in for an entire weekend, especially if you're partial to British crime dramas.

 Unsolved Mysteries: Original Robert Stack Episodes (1988–2002)

 It's the series that spawned a generation of mystery lovers and helped inspire the genres of true-crime and paranormal investigative television.
 Each episode of the original Unsolved Mysteries looked into cold-case murders, missing person cases, and paranormal phenomena like UFOs and ghost sightings.
 Now, you can watch all 12 of the original seasons—from their 1980s "cheesy reenactment" glory to their reincarnation on Lifetime—on your Amazon Prime account.
 Once you're caught up, you're in luck: Netflix rebooted the show in 2020.